- Home

 1. Add skylights

-Probably the most effective way of allowing more natural light into your home is to add skylights.
+One of the most effective ways to allow more natural light into your home is to add skylights.

-Because they let in ‘top light’, which is three times brighter than light that comes in from the sides, skylights are far more effective than windows when it comes to making your home brighter.
+Because they let in ‘top light’, which is three times brighter than light that comes in from the sides, skylights are far more effective than windows at making your home brighter.

-Plus, skylights are less likely to be blocked by objects outside and, even when it’s cloudy, the sunlight is reflected off the clouds and into your home.
-So, if you’re able to install a skylight, it’s definitely worth it.
+Plus, they’re less likely to be blocked by outdoor objects and, even when it’s cloudy, sunlight is reflected off the clouds and into your home.
+So, if you can install a skylight, it’s definitely worth it.

 High-traffic rooms, like bedrooms and kitchens, are great places for a skylight, but they also work really well in top hallways as they flood the whole corridor with glorious sunshine.

 Skylights can be easily installed in both flat and pitched roofs, and while you’ll need to hire an expert for the installation, it’s probably cheaper than you think.
-Skylights very rarely require planning permission either, though it’s best to double-check with your council.
+Skylights rarely require planning permission, either, though it’s best to double-check with your council.

 2. Use light-coloured paint